Salesforce MCP server

 Security Recommendations

-When using the Salesforce MCP Server, follow these security best practices:
+When using the Salesforce MCP Server, ensure you:

 • Keep your .env file secure and never commit it to version control